 Bike theft is a rampant problem, but a quality bike lock can deter or thwart even the most determined bike thief.
 With dismal statistics surrounding bike theft, having the best bike lock is imperative to keep your precious ride(s) safe.

 Fortunately, there are many great bike locks on the market that fit a variety of security needs and budgets.
-Our team of testers carefully tested and evaluated each of the locks in this guide to find the best options for every rider and bike theft risk scenario.
+We carefully tested and evaluated each of the locks in this guide to find the best options for every rider and bike theft risk scenario.

 From the innovative, wearable LITELOK Core Plus or the folding Foldylock Forever to the super portable Ottolock Original Cinch Lock and everything in between, we’ve got recommendations to suit your bike security needs.